C6171 - Advanced Diploma of Music (Sound Production)

 Top of pageEntrance requirements

-- Or sufficient industry experience, such as in recording studios or live sound production, including good knowledge of DAW’s.
+Sufficient industry experience, such as in recording studios or live sound production, including good knowledge of the DAW ProTools by AVID.
+If applying on the basis of experience, please submit the following to demonstrate your experience such as portfolio, references, etc.

 In Australia there are no professional bodies that recognise or accredit programs in Music (Sound Production).
 However, this program is strongly supported by representatives from key industry areas, such as major recording studios and audio production facilities.
 Course content and assessment has been developed with the support and input of people working across the industry and is informed by industry through the Industry Advisory Committee.
 The teachers in the Advanced Diploma of Music (Sound Production) program are all practitioners with current knowledge of trends and work practices.
 The industry experience you gain through your study will help you to establish industry links in a range of areas across the music industry.